 Universalization of Protocol V on Explosive Remnants of War

-Congratulations to Cuba on becoming the latest country to join Protocol V!
+Congratulations to Bangladesh and Zambia on becoming the latest countries to join Protocol V!

 Universalization is essential to the success of Protocol V. This was recognised at the CCW Fourth Review Conference when States Parties: